Why King Charles will pay zero inheritance tax on the Queen’s private fortune

 It makes fascinating reading for anyone interested in the tax affairs of the monarchy.

-The inheritance section of the memorandum begins by noting that that some Royal assets are held by the Queen as "as Sovereign rather than as a private individual" and that "it would clearly be inappropriate for inheritance tax to be paid in respect of such assets".
+The inheritance section of the memorandum begins by noting that some royal assets are held by the Queen as “as Sovereign rather than as a private individual” and that “it would clearly be inappropriate for inheritance tax to be paid in respect of such assets”.

 Assets of this type include official residences such as Buckingham Palace, the Royal Archives, the Royal Collection of paintings and other works of art.